The Top 10 Things To Do And See In Riga's Old Town

-Riga has become a top holiday destination for travelers from all over the world.
+Riga in Latvia has become a top holiday destination for travelers from all over the world.
 The Old Town is the city’s very heart, showcasing well-preserved medieval architecture and narrow cobbled streets at every corner.
 From astonishing architecture to world-class museums, take a look at the top 10 things to see and do in this UNESCO World Heritage site.

 Saint Peter's Church